-I’m assuming you are here because you suffer from acid reflux or GERD.
+I assume you are here because you suffer from acid reflux or GERD.
 It sucks, right?
 I’ve suffered from these ailments for years.
 Despite advice from doctors and other sufferers, I found little more than temporary relief.
 I’ll bet you have a similar experience.

-Through diligent research and self-experimentation, I am now able to control my acid reflux by making the correct food choices, supplementation, and lifestyle changes that are contrary to what most experts provide.
+In this article, I will explain the foods you should avoid if you have GERD and why.
+Through diligent research and self-experimentation, I can now control my acid reflux by making the correct food choices, supplementation, and lifestyle changes that are contrary to what most experts provide.

 Let me explain how you can have similar success.

 What you will learn

 - Excess stomach acid does not cause acid reflux; insufficient stomach acid causes acid reflux

 - Low stomach acid (hypochlorhydria), bloating of the stomach, poor posture, combined with a weak or relaxed LES are the leading causes of acid reflux/GERD

 - If you have GERD or Acid Reflux, you should avoid certain foods because they cause stomach bloating or they irritate or relax the LES – not because the food is acidic

 About Foods That May Cause Acid Reflux Symptoms

 There are probably a few hundred articles on the internet about foods that cause acid reflux symptoms.
 Unfortunately, I believe most of them are inaccurate, not necessarily from the foods included on the list but from the reasoning behind including them.